78edu/ascii-curv/README.md

 Tunable generator of curves in ascii.
 Please read comments in script for details.

-Looks better without "\r\n" and "-"
+Actual script looks better without "\r\n" and "-"

 *todo: fix readme for correct monotype show

 █--------------------------------------------------------------------------------------------------█